andr9528/MythologyWars/Mythology Wars Description.md

  - Player units
 As a Aura god power is a Constant effect, they have a lower general impact.

 Passive god powers, are effect that can trigger when certain events happen in the game.
+Sometimes these events are linked with a chance for the Passive god power to trigger, lowering how often the passive god powers takes effect.
 These events can include, but are not limited to:
  - Player buildings being attacked
  - Player building being destroyed
  - Player buildings deals damage